Gold best protection as US-Iran tensions heat up: Goldman Sachs

 Owning long gold is a “better hedge” than oil to safeguard against geopolitical risks, wrote Jeffrey Currie, global head of commodities at Goldman Sachs, in a note to clients on Monday.

-Gold has spiked 3.7 percent to $1,578 an ounce since a U.S. led-airstrike killed Iranian Gen. Qassim Soleimani, head of the Islamic Revolutionary Guard Corps' elite Quds Force, on Thursday.
+Gold has spiked 3.7 percent to $1,578 an ounce, its highest since April 2013, since a U.S. led-airstrike killed Iranian Gen. Qassim Soleimani, head of the Islamic Revolutionary Guard Corps' elite Quds Force, on Thursday.
 Meanwhile, Brent crude oil, the international benchmark, has rallied more than 5 percent to $69.45 a barrel.

 WHY MARKETS AREN'T IN CHAOS AMID ESCALATING TENSIONS WITH IRAN: EL-ERIAN